Action for Children

 Its specialist 4-U services (U-turn, Miss-u, With-u, For-u) provide quality, independent and confidential services to children and young people.
 Click here for more information about the 4-U services.

 U-Turn: Information and support to children and young people up to age 18 who are at risk of, or experiencing, Child Exploitation of any form.
-Available in all 4 LSCB areas.
 Online Referral (professionals): www.barnardos.org.uk/what-we-do/services/barnardos-4u-services-u-turn-child-exploitation

 Miss–U: Independent Return Interview for children and young people after they have been reported missing to Police.
 This service is available in Portsmouth to children not open to social care and to Isle of Wight children in off-island care placements.
 Online Referral (professionals): www.barnardos.org.uk/what-we-do/services/barnardos-4u-services-miss-u-missing-return-interview